pariola/sketch/README.md

 This service implements an ASCII art drawing canvas as a web service.

+The `Canvas` has a default size of `28x12`, it can automatically expand when trying to draw a `Rectangle` that goes beyond its original size.

 ### Run

 Run the command below to start the Sketch Service on port 5000.